andrewlidong/javaScriptQuestions/long_word_count/explanation.md

-# Abbreviate
+# Long Word Count

 ### High level idea

-Build a helper function removeVowels which takes in a word and loops through the word, replacing any word that isn't a vowel.

-With abbreviate, take a sentence and split it on " ".
-Instantiate a results array.
-Iterate through words and if any word has length less than or equal to 4, push it immediately into the sentence.
-Otherwise, push the word with removeVowels invoked onto it.
+Keep a counter variable.
+Split the string into an array of words.
+Iterate through the array, incrementing count if the current word has length greater than 7.
+Return count.

 ### Time and space complexity

 Let: <br>

-- `n` be the size of the input array <br>
+- `n` be the size of the input string <br>

 Worst cases: <br>

 - Time: `O(n)` <br>
-- Space: `O(n)`
+- Space: `O(1)`

-### Edge cases missed